niklasax/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/niklasax/MechaCar_Statistical_Analysis/blob/main/Screen%20Shot%202021-01-31%20at%207.13.19%20PM.png)

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-Is the slope of the linear model considered to be zero?
-Why or why not?
-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?

 ## Summary Statistics on Suspension Coils

 In this example we ran summary statistics of suspension coil PSI for the whole population and then segmented by lots.
 The design specifications for MechaCar suspension coils dictates that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Lots one and two pass this test, however, lot 3 fails with PSI variance of 170.